brennadank/cisc275-spring2020-first-git/README.md

 3. Can you spot the Comparator constructor call?
 Where is the class definition for the Comparator?
-	Yes I can spot the Comparator constructor call, it is located in the Collections.sort method call.
+	Yes I can spot the Comparator constructor call, it is located in the Collections.sort method call in line 16, Collections.sort(dogs, new Comparator<Animal>().
 	The class definition of the Comparator interface is located in the imported file 'java.util.Comparator'.